 Want more info on the pros and cons of using an antenna splitter?
 Check out our blog article

 Have a single-masted sailboat?
 Consider a splitter (especially if you're a racer).
 At less than 3dB, splitter signal loss is typically not enough to cause a noticeable reduction in VHF radio range while the AIS range gained from the masthead position can be appreciable.
 Cost will be about equal to a second antenna mounted on a rail plus there will be savings in weight (and no cable-running headaches!)

 Have a p

 ower boat without space for an additional VHF antenna on cabin top or arch?
 A splitter will help reduce antenna clutter.
 Placing your AIS antenna too close to another antenna (even if the other antenna is not active) can greatly reduce AIS reception.
 This makes a splitter a good choice when space is at a premium.

 These antenna splitters are designed to only work with AIS receivers.

-These antenna splitters are designed to work with all Class A and Class B AIS transponders.
+These antenna splitters are designed to work with all Class B AIS transponders.

 Use Default Sorting

 Price: Low to High

 I agree to allow Milltech Marine to store and process my personal data as described in the